Why you'll need ID to vote in the General Election and where to get it from: possibly for free!

-From 4 May 2023, voters in England will need to show photo ID to vote at polling stations in some elections.
-Voters in Scotland will also need to show photo ID from the same date, at UK parliamentary by-elections and recall petitions, and in Wales at Police and Crime Commissioner elections, UK parliamentary by-election and recall petitions.
+Since 2023, voters in England must show a photo ID to vote at polling stations in most UK elections, including General Elections.
+Voters in Scotland also have needed to show photo ID from 2023, with parliamentary by-elections and recall petitions, and in Wales at Police and Crime Commissioner elections, UK parliamentary by-elections, and recall petitions.

-The reasoning behind the change in the voting process is to tighten up rules around voting to stop potential fraud from taking place.
-Although there have been very few verified cases of voting fraud, it's hoped this new scheme will ensure an even lower possibility of voting fraud, although critics say there is more chance of postal voting fraud, than that of fraud taking place in an actual voting booth.
+The reasoning behind the change in the voting process is to tighten up voting rules to prevent potential fraud.
+Although there have been very few verified cases of voting fraud, it's hoped this scheme will ensure an even lower possibility of voting fraud.
+Critics say there is more chance of postal voting fraud than fraud taking place in an actual voting booth.

 International travel